Weed, pot, Mary Jane, ganja, bud – what do these terms have in common? They’re all slang names for marijuana.

 - Mental health problems: Studies have shown that people who use marijuana on a regular basis have an increased risk of schizophrenia.
 Marijuana use has also been linked to mental health problems such as depression, anxiety, and suicidal thinking.

 - Respiratory problems: Marijuana smokers can develop many of the same breathing problems as people who smoke cigarettes.
 These problems include daily coughing, wheezing, more frequent chest illness, and an increased risk of lung infections such as pneumonia.
-Marijuana contains more carcinogens (cancer causing agents) than nicotine.
-It is not known whether marijuana increases the risk for lung cancer or other respiratory tract cancers.

 - Heart problems: Researchers have found that there seems to be a connection between heart attacks and strokes caused by marijuana use.
 Marijuana use has also been associated with an increased risk of death among people who have already had a heart attack.

 - Social problems: Marijuana use, particularly when started in adolescence and when heavy, is associated with lower academic and career success, relationship problems, and lower life satisfaction.